singaround/songbook/songs/Poor-Old-Horse.md

 Just one more pull and that will do

-For we\'re the lads to kick her through
+For we're the lads to kick her through